 Kate and William lived in Anglesey for three years.
 Photo: Getty Images

 Kate, 34, looked stylish as ever in a red LK Bennett coat and hat by Lock & Co.
-The Duchess, who had left children Princess Charlotte at home, accessorized with a pair of black gloves and a black clutch.
+The Duchess, who had left children Prince George and Princess Charlotte at home, accessorized with a pair of black gloves and a black clutch.

 After watching the parade, William and Kate met current and former search and rescue personnel at a reception held in the officers' mess, some of whom previously served with the Duke during his time as a search and rescue pilot.